umairazizawan/netman_dbus_tools/README.md

     1.22.10
 ```

-NOTE: NetworkManager DBUS-API was updated about 4 years ago so you may face issue if you are using a significant older or newer version.
+NOTE: NetworkManager DBUS-API was updated around version so you may face issue if you are using a significant older or newer version.
 But the core principles should stay the same.